Assistant Professors in Statistics, Biostatistics or Data Science

 Waterloo ON N2L 3G1, CANADA

-The University of Waterloo regards diversity as an integral part of academic excellence and is committed to employment equity and accessibility for all employees.
-As such, we encourage applications from women, Indigenous (First Nations, Métis and Inuit) peoples, persons with disabilities, members of diverse gender identities, and others who may contribute to the further diversification of ideas.
+The University of Waterloo regards equity and diversity as an integral part of academic excellence and is committed to accessibility for all employees.
+As such, we encourage applications from women, persons with disabilities, Indigenous peoples, members of visible minorities, and others who may contribute to the further diversification of ideas.
 At Waterloo, you will have the opportunity to work across disciplines and collaborate with an international community of scholars and a diverse student body, situated in a rapidly growing community that has been termed a “hub of innovation.”
+We encourage members of all equity-seeking groups to self-identify within the cover letter of their application.
+Disclosure and/or self-identification with an equity-seeking group will not lead to advantageous treatment of a candidate who is not qualified.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will receive priority in the recruitment process.

 Three reasons to apply: https://uwaterloo.ca/fauw/why.